chaseanderson2/phase-1-project/README.md

 1. Open the 'index.html' file in your browser
 2. Use the dropdown menu to filter the Amiibos by name.
 3. Click on any Amiibo image to see an expanded version.
+To close the selected image, simply click anywhere on the screen again.
 4. Click on the "Enable Dark Background" button to turn the background to the color black.

 ## License